sourcegraph/handbook/content/departments/support/strategy-goals/FY23Q1-OKR-Plan.md

 A member of CS leadership will update the tracker weekly.

-Additionally, program managers will aim to have a project management methodology in place by the end of the quarter.
+Additionally, we will aim to complete the following by the end of the quarter:

+- Resume case reviews and introduce the long running case retro practice
+- Enable (at least) all other leaders and program managers to serve as messenger
+- Solidify our change managment practices
+- Solidify our project management practices
+- Identify possible ways to lower need for requests for help for #delivery and #repo-management

 As time, capacity, and energy allow, application engineers will also continue to build out our [enablement library](../process/enablement/index.md).
 Application engineers are welcome to "claim" any of the areas of focus from the [technical competency matrix](https://docs.google.com/spreadsheets/d/1npAo9c_yDGreh1KlUgG0qlG6nTNwW39sl4vTmAvwQu0/edit?usp=sharing) and create the relevant enablement materials.
 We will get as much done as possible and hold grace for ourselves if we are not able to get much of this done.